2400-fl-19/git-lab/README.md

     * Make sure the files `README.md` and `answers.md` are saved
     * Add `README.md` to the staging area
     * Add `answers.md` to the staging area
-     * Push your changes to GitHub
+     * Commit and push your changes to GitHub
     * Go to your repository on GitHub and tag your TA `@<TA's user name>` in the comment section of the commit.
       * Click on `commits`
       * Click on the last commit (top one)